OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 ---

-Congradulations!
+Congratulations!

-You have sucessfully updated your RP2040 Advanced Breakout Board, connected the USB passthrough board, made the necessary changes in web-config to get everything working and plugged in a device to authenticate with.
+You have successfully updated your RP2040 Advanced Breakout Board, connected the USB passthrough board, made the necessary changes in web-config to get everything working and plugged in a device to authenticate with.

 Go play some PS5 fighting games :)